Scleverlin/Verilog_Basic_Circuits/README.md

 A bit_extension Unit for changing 16 bit imm to 32bit imm;

-A shifter for jump instruction, but it is intergrated in the control unit.
+A shifter for jump instruction, but it is intergrated in the control unit;

+Two or three Multiplexers intergrated in "core.v".